- Information for Military Personnel and Their Spouses/Domestic Partners

 The OT may perform advanced practice procedures under the supervision of a PT pursuant to a treatment plan developed by an OT who is lawfully authorized to establish the treatment plan for that advanced practice area.
 The patient would be receiving occupational therapy care rather than physical therapy care.
 The PT is responsible for ensuring that the OT performs the advanced practice procedures or techniques properly, but is not responsible for the OT treatment plan itself.

-Note: This document is not a declaratory opinion of the Physical Therapy Board of California and the California Occupational Therapy Board.
+Note: This document is not a declaratory opinion of the Physical Therapy Board of California and the California Board of Occupational Therapy.

 Adopted by the California Occupational Therapy Board on October 11, 2007